SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Elastic Cloud-Native Architecture: DCPs are typically delivered as cloud-based managed services that leverage the inherent elasticity of cloud-native systems.
 This elasticity enables seamless horizontal and vertical scaling to meet changing demands.
 In the renewable energy world, this means an Independent Power Producer can leverage a single platform as they grow from megawatts to gigawatts to someday terawatt-sized portfolios.

-Multi-Function Capability: A single hardware platform can simultaneously support multiple operational functions including data collection, normalization, local historian capabilities, and power plant controller functions.
+Multi-Function Capability: A single hardware platform can simultaneously support multiple operational functions including data collection, normalisation, local historian capabilities, and power plant controller functions.

 Secure-by-Design Elements: Beyond Traditional SCADA Security